janessbach/synology-dlc/README.md

 ======================

 The idea of this project is also to use modern concepts in the area of delpoyment, testing and scalability.
-Therefore following components were choosen:
+Therefore following components were chosen:

 - Play Framework 2.5 with Scala and Akka Flow Websockets
 - Modern dashboard theme AdminLTE brought to us by [almasaeed2010](https://github.com/almasaeed2010/AdminLTE)